Academy of Creative Training

 The Academy of Creative Training is an independent drama school in Brighton, East Sussex, England.
 ACT has two sites: one in Kemptown, Brighton and one in Hove.

 History

 ACT was founded by actor John Moulder-Brown in 1997 along with a group of producers, directors, writers and agents.
 Classes are in the evenings and at weekends so that students can continue to meet their working and/or domestic commitments whilst training.

+Overview

 The school awards a two-year diploma in Acting with a Trinity College London ATCL qualification and a one-year Foundation in Acting.
 The school also runs a range of short courses and workshops as well as a youth theatre and classes for children.